Cost of living support

-Colchester Borough Council's successful collaboration with other agencies and organisations has been praised in a report by the All-Party Parliamentary Group for District Councils (APPG).
+Colchester Council's successful collaboration with other agencies and organisations has been praised in a report by the All-Party Parliamentary Group for District Councils (APPG).

-70 district councils submitted evidence, with Colchester Borough Council selected to take part as witnesses to the inquiry panel.
-The cross-party group of parliamentarians heard how Colchester Borough Council's work with Essex County Council and the voluntary sector had transformed the way some services are delivered by significantly increasing the opportunities for residents and customers to interact online with the Council and via the Community Hub in the Central Library.
+70 district councils submitted evidence, with Colchester Council selected to take part as witnesses to the inquiry panel.
+The cross-party group of parliamentarians heard how Colchester Council's work with Essex County Council and the voluntary sector had transformed the way some services are delivered by significantly increasing the opportunities for residents and customers to interact online with the council and via the Community Hub in the Central Library.